ooyala/immunity/README.txt

 To run them all together in one terminal, we use Foreman (https://github.com/ddollar/foreman): bundle exec foreman start

-You'll need to have already have mysql and redis-server already running.
+You'll need to already have mysql and redis-server already running.

 # Pulling in builds
 Fetch_commits will grab commits from repos found in ~/immunity_repos, so you'll need to clone